thomaspernet/esg_metadata/02_data_analysis/01_model_train_evaluate/01_sign_of_effect/00_sign_of_effect_classification.md

 - Financial crisis first_date_of_observations >= 2009 THEN TRUE ELSE FALSE
 - windows: last_date_of_observations - first_date_of_observations
 - mid-year: last_date_of_observations - (windows/2)
+- is_open_access: True if the journal is an open access publication
+- region_journal: Region journal
+    - Europe
+        - Eastern Europe
+        - Western Europe
+    - Northern America
+- providers: If `csr_20_categories` equals to 'MSCI'  then "MCSI" else "NOT_MSCI".
+MSCI is the main ESG's data provider
+- nb_authors: Number of authors
+- pct_female: Percentage of female authors
+- pct_esg_1: ESG expert score calculated as the number of publications labeled as ESG over the total number of publications for all the authors of the paper
+- Sentiment: Overall feeling of the abstract.
+Positive means the abstract tend to have more words associated with a positive connotation
+- cluster_w_emb: 3 clusters computed using the words in the abstract (embeddings), the number of verbs, noun,s and adjectives but also the size of the abstract.

 ## note about Probit